macewansce/pcom-0160-capstone-wiki/Application-Overview/Application-Items.md

    ![complete-item-finish](/.attachments/todo-user-can-complete-an-item.png)

-   Figure 5 - A user can mark an item as complete
+   *Figure 6 - A user can mark an item as complete*

 Selecting the Complete icon will allow a user to mark an item as complete.